maroofi/ciniparser/README.md

 Small C code to parse .ini configuration files.

+##### Why anothre .ini parser?

+_I found other .ini parsers very complecated with lots of unnecessary functions and initialization steps.
+The whole purpose of configuration file is to store some settings to have more control over the code.
+That's it. it's not a database or your personal diary.
+If you are looking for a .ini parser which can do a lot of things, you should probably look for the problem somewhere else (e.g., your code)._

 ### Parsing rules

 This library only supports the stable features of .ini files ([See here](https://en.wikipedia.org/wiki/INI_file#Stable_features)).